jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_king_of_the_sweeps.md

   </p>

   <p>
-    Of all those with "three," only Paul O'Neill has a chance to tie (or pass) the Iron Horse &mdash; since the others in this group are all long since retired.
+    Of all those with "three," only Paul O'Neill has a chance to tie (or pass) the Iron Horse&mdash;since the others in this group are all long since retired.
   </p>

   <p>
     How about active players in the bigs with a shot?
-It would most likely have to be someone from both the '98 and '99 Yankees World Championship squads &mdash; a player such as Derek Jeter, Bernie Williams, Jorge Posada, Mariano Rivera, Tino Martinez, Chuck Knoblauch, or Andy Pettitte would have a chance.
+It would most likely have to be someone from both the '98 and '99 Yankees World Championship squads&mdash;a player such as Derek Jeter, Bernie Williams, Jorge Posada, Mariano Rivera, Tino Martinez, Chuck Knoblauch, or Andy Pettitte would have a chance.
 However, the odds are against them.
   </p>

   <p>